bq0463/alvaroAppDeliver/README.md

 WeatherApp (was GetYourGear)
-This is the week 8 final release
+This is the week 8 final release.

 Workspace
 - Github